 Next figure shows the principle of operation of a Mach-Zehnder Modulator (MZM).
 The power of an incident lightwave splits into two equal signals that propagate through waveguides under the effect of a varying electric field.
 The associated modification of the refractive index produces a relative phase shift between the two lightwaves.
 When they recombine, any level of interference, from destructive to perfectly constructive, is possible and depends on the applied electrical signal.

-The figure above shows a push-pull MZM where the two waveguides suffer opposite phase shifts, and .
+The figure above shows a push-pull MZM where the two waveguides suffer opposite phase shifts, +ϕ and -ϕ.
 This structure is preferred because it can halve the required voltage to obtain any value of relative phase shift.
 Different configurations of optical modulators exist, but in general they all can be reduced to a combination of phase modulators and/or MZMs.

 2.2 Transfer Function